-- (ix) Examining whether incentives provided by the remuneration system have taken into consideration risks (i.e. remuneration practices does not encourage imprudent risk taking), capital and liquidity (i.e. the Company can "afford" its remuneration expenses in the long term from a capital and liquidity perspective) and the likelihood and timing of earnings (i.e. quality and volatility of revenues may vary over time horizons), without prejudice to the tasks of the Remuneration Committee; and - (x) Periodically reporting higher risk exposures to the Board.
+- (ix) Overseeing the design and development of the Company's risk management framework, in particular, challenging the credibility and robustness of development processes and ensure that there are no material gaps or weaknesses; - (x) Examining whether incentives provided by the remuneration system have taken into consideration risks (i.e. remuneration practices does not encourage imprudent risk taking), capital and liquidity (i.e. the Company can "afford" its remuneration expenses in the long term from a capital and liquidity perspective) and the likelihood and timing of earnings (i.e. quality and volatility of revenues may vary over time horizons), without prejudice to the tasks of the Remuneration Committee; and - (xi) Periodically reporting higher risk exposures to the Board.